kierandidi/bioinformatics-course-hd/proteins/_posts/2023-01-30-introduction.md

 Here is a list of the modules that we will cover in this course:

 1. Introduction to PyMol and the GUI
-2. Protein Structure and function
+2. Protein Structure and function, Protein Structure Prediction
-3. Protein folding and stability
+3. Protein folding and stability, Protein Design I
-4. Enzyme catalysis
+4. Enzyme catalysis, Protein Design II
 5. Nucleic Acids
-6. Carbohydrates and Lipids
+6. Carbohydrates and Lipids, Simulations I
-7. Membranes - Pumps and Channels
+7. Membranes - Pumps and Channels, Simulations II
 8. Evolution and Bioinformatics
-9. Protein Design
+9. Machine Learning in Biochemistry
 10. Animations and Publication Quality Graphics

 Along the way, we will be learn to use the following tools:

 1. PyMol GUI
 2. PyMol scripting
-3. Python scripting
+3. Python scripting (mostly in Google Colab)
-4. PDB
-5. UniProt
+4. PDB, UniProt and other databases
+5. AlphaFold2 (in the form of ColabFold)
+6. Different Protein Design Tools
+7. DIfferent Simulation Tools
-6. Blender (for fancy graphics)
+8. Blender (for fancy graphics)

 ## Prerequisites

 There are no prerequisites for this course.
+We will cover how to install required packages on a case-by-case basis.
 However, you will need to have a computer with PyMol installed.

 In addition, a mouse is required to use PyMol.
 If you are using a laptop, you will need to connect an external mouse.
 Trust me, using PyMol with a trackpad is just not fun.